espolhemus/Module_02_Challenge/README.md

         'Loop Through Rows in Data
         For j = 2 To RowCount

+### Refactored Code
+Multiple approaches were utilized while attempting to refactor the original code - the primary difference between the two approaches is in the iterator that is utilized to loop through each of the '''tickers''' - Approach A utilizes i as an iterator to control the loop, whereas Approach B uses

+**Attempt A**

+'Activate Data Worksheet
+    Worksheets(yearValue).Activate

+    'Get Number of Rows to Loop Through
+    RowCount = Cells(Rows.Count, "A").End(xlUp).Row

+    'Create tickerIndex
+    Dim tickerIndex As Integer

+    'Create Output Arrays
+    Dim tickerVolumes(12) As Long
+    Dim tickerStartingPrices(12) As Single
+    Dim tickerEndingPrices(12) As Single

+    'Loop Through Tickers

+    For i = 0 To 11

+        ticker = tickers(tickerIndex)
+        tickerVolumes(tickerIndex) = 0

+        'Activate Data Worksheet
+        Worksheets(yearValue).Activate

+        'Loop Through Rows in Data
+        For j = 2 To RowCount

+            'Find Total Volume for Current Ticker
+            If Cells(j, 1).Value = ticker Then
+                tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(j, 8).Value
+                'totalVolume = totalVolume + Cells(j, 8).Value
+            End If

+**Attempt B**

+'Activate Data Worksheet
+    Worksheets(yearValue).Activate

+    'Get Number of Rows to Loop Through
+    RowCount = Cells(Rows.Count, "A").End(xlUp).Row

+    'Create tickerIndex
+    Dim tickerIndex As Integer

+    'Create Output Arrays
+    Dim tickerVolumes(12) As Long
+    Dim tickerStartingPrices(12) As Single
+    Dim tickerEndingPrices(12) As Single

+    'Loop Through Tickers
+    For tickerIndex = 0 To 11

+        ticker = tickers(tickerIndex)
+        tickerVolumes(tickerIndex) = 0

+        'Activate Data Worksheet
+         Worksheets(yearValue).Activate

+        'Loop Through Rows in Data
+        For j = 2 To RowCount

+            'Find Total Volume for Current Ticker
+            If Cells(j, 1).Value = ticker Then
+                tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(j, 8).Value
+               End If

 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered